ExpediaGroup/flyte/README.md

 #### jwt token

-Protected resources are accessed by including a valid JWT bearer token in HTTP requests to the flyte-api.
+Protected resources are accessed by including a valid JWT bearer token in HTTP requests to flyte.
-This token must be issued by the same provider as the referenced OIDC issuer in the flyte-api configuration (`FLYTE_OIDC_ISSUER_URL` & `FLYTE_OIDC_ISSUER_CLIENT_ID`)
+This token must be issued by the same provider as the referenced OIDC issuer in flyte configuration (`FLYTE_OIDC_ISSUER_URL` & `FLYTE_OIDC_ISSUER_CLIENT_ID`)

 #### auth policy yaml